AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-api.md

 ## `Create or Update Asset`

-Create or update an asset with a specified `Id`.
+Creates or updates an asset with a specified `Id`.
 If the asset already exists, you can specify an `If-Match` property in the HTTP request header to ensure that the asset is modified only if its version matches.

 To support flexibility, on creation and update, the following rules and behaviors are executed for metadata and stream references on a given asset when that asset is from an asset type.
 ### Examples